amitupreti/Hands-on-WebScraping/project1_twitter_hashtag_crawler/Readme.md

 ## Usage example

 1. Put the hashtags in a csv file seperated by new line.
-For example, I have included `myhashtags.csv`
+For example, I have included `myhashtags.csv` as a sample.

 ![Hashtags file](https://i.paste.pics/225079df0d3dc27d66430b1553b2ac39.png)